 Those with EBT cards who frequent ARCO gas stations may be wondering, does ARCO accept Food Stamps or SNAP benefits?

-SNAP helps low-income Americans afford food by giving them cash benefits from the government.
+(Supplemental Nutrition Assistance Program) helps low-income Americans afford food by giving them cash benefits from the government.
 About 9.5 million families and children use food stamps to buy food that is nutritious.
 Food stamps are another term for the SNAP benefits that people receive through their Electronic Benefit Trader (EBT) card.

 If you qualify for SNAP benefits, you must live in the state where you receive them and meet a variety of financial requirements, depending on the size of your family.